-Fingertips can transcribe interviews in four ways.
+Fingertips can produce an interview transcript in four ways.

 Verbatim transcription: Everything recorded in the transcript is typed up.
 This will include erms and ers, you knows, repetitions etc. Coughing, pauses, laughter etc is put in brackets.
 Words are typed as said i.e. gonna, wanna and ’cause.